 But them moving on doesn’t have to be a bad thing.
 A “Bon Voyage & Good Luck” gift pack will let your former residents know how much their time in your building has been valued.
 This can lead to good publicity.

 A quick snap and an upload from the former tenant to Instagram or Facebook will paint your development in a positive light.
 And it also advertises to their friends and followers that a unit is now available.

 So, don’t be disheartened if a few don’t sign a lease renewal.
 Turn it into a positive, and get ready to welcome a brand new resident.

 How Will Parcel SafePlace Impact Your Lease Renewals?

-If we’ve established anything in this blog, it’s that keeping private renters happy is the answer to achieving more lease renewals when a tenant contract comes to an end.
+If we’ve established anything in this blog, it’s that keeping your resident happy is the answer to achieving a lease renewal when their contract comes to an end.
 You do this by giving them precisely what they want, which happens to be:

 A secure parcel collection service is one of the most requested tenant amenities that private renters want, and Parcel SafePlace gives you the means to provide tenants with what they’re asking for.

 Our system is simple to use.
 With a quick photo of the parcel label using our mobile-friendly tech, the PSP system will notify residents when their delivery has arrived.
 All they have to do is collect it from a secure room at their leisure with the one-time-use code that will be sent to them.

 Even if you don’t have the space for a package room, our PSP Lite service still makes keeping on top of deliveries a breeze.
 Take a look at the details, and see if you qualify for a free two-month trial period.

 Lease renewals greatly depend on how much tenants like living in your residential building.
 For a tenant amenity that can improve your chances of achieving more lease renewals, get in touch with the Parcel SafePlace team.